Insect Precautions

 Insect Repellents

-• Repellents containing DEET are the most effective and are available in several different strengths and formulations.
+• Repellents containing DEET are also effective and are available in several different strengths and formulations.
 There is no need to use anything stronger than 35% DEET.
 Lower concentrations may warrant more frequent application.
 DEET should not be used in travelers with skin diseases such as psoriasis or eczema.

 • Products containing picaridin or natural substances such as lemon eucalyptus are also available and effective, though may need to be applied more frequently than DEET.